 The goal of this project was to assess a community-based strategy for reducing alcohol abuse among older individuals.
-Role: PI sponsored.projects@usi.edu
+Role: PI

-External Grant and Contract Application Pre-Notification Form Office of Sponsored Projects and Research (OSPR)
+External Grant and Contract Application Pre-Notification Form Office of Sponsored Projects and Research Administration (OSPRA)

-To facilitate the processing of all external grant applications and contracts (including subrecipient and vendor contracts), OSPR requires the submission of this form a minimum of 15 business days prior to the grant application/contract proposal submission deadline.
-Please submit the form electronically to
+To facilitate the processing of all external grant applications and contracts (including subrecipient and vendor contracts), OSPRA requires the submission of this form a minimum of 15 business days prior to the grant application/contract proposal submission deadline.
+Please submit the form electronically to sponsored.projects@usi.edu